Lagrangian transport through surfaces in volume-preserving flows: Eulerian and Lagrangian coordinates

 \section{Eulerian and Lagrangian coordinates}

 While Eulerian coordinates $x$ are assigned to \emph{spatial} points in a fixed frame of reference, Lagrangian coordinates $p$ label \emph{material} points and are usually taken as the Eulerian coordinates at some initial time, say, $t=0$.
 The motion of material points is described by the flow $\varphi$, a mapping between initial positions $p$ at time $t=0$ and current positions $x$ at time $t$, i.e., $\varphi_{0}^{t}(p)=x$.
 Thus, the flow map $\varphi_{0}^{t}$ can be interpreted as a change from Lagrangian to Eulerian coordinates.
-The inverse flow map $\varphi_{t}^{0}=\left(\varphi_{0}^{t}\right)^{-1}$ is hence the coordinate transformation from Eulerian to Lagrangian coordinates.
+The inverse flow map $\varphi_{t}^{0}=\left(\varphi_{0}^{t}\right)^{-1}$ corresponds then to the change from Eulerian to Lagrangian coordinates.

 In fluid dynamics, there are two important characteristic curves associated with the flow \cite{Batchelor2000}, which we re-interpret in terms of Eulerian and Lagrangian coordinates.

 A \emph{path line through $p$} is the time-curve of a fixed Lagrangian particle $p$ in Eulerian coordinates, i.e., $t\mapsto\varphi_{0}^{t}(p)$.
 In other words, the path line is a collection of Eulerian positions that the Lagrangian particle $p$ will occupy at some time.
 Its time derivative, expressed in Eulerian coordinates, gives rise to the \emph{velocity field}